 The Burberry trench coat was first created in 1914.
 The style of coat earned its name as the “trench coat” due to its military influences.
 While the wartime trench coats saw the soldiers through the rough conditions in the trenches during World War 1, it wasn’t until after the First World War that Burberry’s new coat creation became a hit with civilians.

 After experiencing a steady growth in success since its launch, Burberry was approached in year 1914 by the UK War Office to alter its officer’s current version of the trench coat to suit warfare conditions.
-This was how the Burberry Trench Coat as we know it was born.
+This was how the Burberry Trench Coat, as we know it, was born.

-In the 1920s, Burberry’s famous check print was created and used as a lining for its newly popular trench coats.
+In the 1920s, Burberry’s famous chequered print was created and used as a lining for its newly popular trench coats.
 It would later become a significant print for the brand in general, used on product packaging, fashion accessories and on other items of clothing.

 How to Wear a Trench Coat